-a number of specific environmental concerns, and questioned whether the CAFTA-DR is able to meet congressional objectives on capacity building without concrete funding for the program.72 In response, the seven countries signed a supplemental Environmental Cooperation Agreement (ECA) on February 18, 2005.
+The Trade and Environment Policy Advisory Committee supported most of the environment provisions in the CAFTA-DR and particularly the enhanced public participation process negotiated by the State Department in a side agreement.
+The dispute settlement provisions, effectively the same rules governing labor disputes, were accepted as striking the "proper balance."
+The advisory committee still raised a number of specific environmental concerns, and questioned whether the CAFTA-DR would be able to meet congressional objectives on capacity building without concrete funding for the program.
+In response, the seven countries signed a supplemental Environmental Cooperation Agreement (ECA) on February 18, 2005.
 It calls for a new unit to be established in the Secretariat for Central American Integration to administer public submissions or complaints made on enforcement issues.
-The ECA is intended to address both short- and long-term environmental goals, including providing for a monitoring process, but does not address concerns over funding for the implementation of environmental initiatives.
+The ECA is intended to address both short-and long-term environmental goals, including providing for a monitoring process, but does not address concerns over funding for the implementation of environmental initiatives.